 Everyone has heard the old saying “an apple a day keeps the doctor away.”
-We all know there are a wide variety of health benefits that come from regularly incorporating apples into your diet… but why add them to your grocery list when you can grow them yourself?
+We all know there are a wide variety of health benefits (i.e. antioxidants reduce free radicals, incorporating soluble fiber into your diet, lowers cholesterol, and reduces the risk of type 2 diabetes) that come from regularly incorporating apples into your diet… but why add them to your grocery list when you can grow them yourself?
+This blog post will answer your questions about how to grow your own apple tree and take care of it.

 Other than the chance to cultivate a healthy lifestyle in your own backyard, there are five great reasons to plant an apple tree this season: